WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 }
 </code></pre>

-- If you look at the highlighted text in our code, you will see they all have one thing in commom.
+- If you look at the highlighted text in our code, you will see they all have one thing in common.
 Can anyone tell the class to what I am referring?

 - Each highlighted word starts with the first letter in that word lowerCase and the beginning of the second word is upperCase.